I'm going to ask you one question, and I want you to think about it for a few moment.

 What do you want to be known for?

-If someone mentions your name or business, what do you want them to say?
+If someone mentions your name, business, or brand what do you want them to say?

 Some people can answer this question in a matter of seconds, while it may take others a lifetime to figure out.